MoombaDS/1DV608-Project/Test_Cases.md

 ### Output:
 * The text "Your score was: " followed by the user's score should be displayed.
-* The questions and user's answers should be displayed.
-* Answers that were incorrect should be marked with the correct answer displayed.
 * The score should be saved on user stats and quiz stats.

 # Test Case 5.1, Show quiz stats when quiz wasn't created by logged in user.